guy-davidi/K8sScope/README.md

-# eBPF && KinD Kubernetes Monitoring Example
+# KinD Kubernetes Monitoring using eBPF

 ## Overview
 This project creates: